iphdealor/ELK-STACK-PROJECT/README.md

 These Beats allow us to collect the following information from each machine:
 - Filebeat will be used to collect log files from very specific files such as Apache, Microsft Azure tools and web servers, MySQL databases.
 ![kaban module Status Screen shot](https://github.com/iphdealor/ELK-STACK-PROJECT/blob/main/kibana-vm-screenshot.jpg)

+e have installed the following Beats on these machines:
+- _TODO: Specify which Beats you successfully installed_

+These Beats allow us to collect the following information from each machine:
+- _TODO: In 1-2 sentences, explain what kind of data each beat collects, and provide 1 example of what you expect to see.
+E.g., `Winlogbeat` collects Windows logs, which we use to track user logon events, etc._